techidaily/site-tiktok-clips/source/_posts/new-join-the-party-your-guide-to-active-tiktok-streaming.md

 ![filmora screen recorder for tiktok](https://images.wondershare.com/filmora/article-images/2022/12/tiktok-live-from-computer-12.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The video editor of Filmora offers professional visual effects and transitions.
 It supports high-quality video formats such as 4K and HD and enables intuitive editing.
 Moreover, you can also utilize its advanced features such as Auto Reframe, AI Portrait, Split Screen, Green Screen, etc. By availing of these features, you can execute professional editing on your recorded live streams.
 To understand more about Filmora's new features, watch the video below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Sj2QNA-JXI?si=V-_h73iE3VlE214k&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion